-“Strange Condition”, off of Pete Yorn’s debut album, musicforthemorningafter (2001), reminds me of just those kinds of memory-making moments.
+“Strange Condition”, off of Pete Yorn’s debut album, musicforthemorningafter, reminds me of those kinds of memory-making moments.

 “Strange Condition” by Pete Yorn

-These kinds of memories are made up of stolen hours where two people swap stories, unpack late-night confessions, revealing hints and layers of who they really are while partaking in some not-so-good-for-us behaviors.
-No matter the “not good for us” packaged warnings, I’ve always loved those “coffee and cigarette” conversations.
+Remembered moments like these, they are made up of stolen hours in those in-between night and day moments.
+Two people swapping stories for the first time, unpacking late-night confessions, slowly revealing layers of who they really are while partaking in some not-so-good-for-you behaviors.
+No matter the “not good for you” warnings affixed on the label, I’ve always loved those “coffee and cigarette” conversations.

-With each story, we give more of ourselves away.
+We each sentence we gave more of ourselves away.

 We all so desperately want to tell our stories.
-To be listened to.
-To be remembered.
+Longing to be listened to.
+To be something to remember.

 “Strange Condition” by Morgan Page, featuring Lissie